 The word ‘coarse’ simply refers to freshwater fishing, with the exclusion of trout or salmon fishing.
-Getting started can be relatively inexpensive with starter kits as cheap as around £30.
-There is always the option of buying second-hand equipment with many tackle shops or even online auction sites providing a useful source of cheap second-hand gear.
+Getting started can be relatively inexpensive with starter kits as cheap available for around £30 (approx. $40).
+There is always the option of buying second-hand equipment with many tackle shops or even online auction sites providing a useful source of cheap pre-owned gear.

 As the angler becomes more experienced, the equipment range can become mind boggling.
-Luckily however, most anglers are keen to share their expertise with anyone willing to listen; most of those who have built up their knowledge over the years will readily give you the benefit of their insight.
+Luckily however, most anglers are keen to share their expertise (and their used tackle and gear) with anyone willing to listen; most of those who have built up their knowledge over the years will readily give you the benefit of their insight.

 Legal requirements of coarse fishing

 Anyone taking to the sport will have to be aware of their legal requirements in the areas you are fishing.
 For example, in parts of the UK you need to possess a rod licence in order to fish and the Environment Agency are more active than ever in clamping down on those without the necessary paperwork.